dhanwalkarjay/Sorting-Visualizer-Tool/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - This project was inspired by the desire to provide an interactive learning tool for understanding sorting algorithms.
-- Special thanks to [insert contributors' names here] for their contributions to this project.

 ## Contact
-If you have any questions, suggestions, or feedback, feel free to contact us at [insert contact email here].
+If you have any questions, suggestions, or feedback, feel free to contact us at jaydhanwalkar123@gmail.com.
 We'd love to hear from you!

 Happy Sorting! 🚀